RbxCheats/UiLib/README.md

 ))()

 local win = RbxImGui.new("My Panel")
-win:Button("Test", function() print("it works") end)
+win:Button("Test", function() print("works") end)
 win:Render()
 ```

 **Requirements:**
 - Game Settings → Security → **Allow HTTP Requests** must be ON
-- Your GitHub repository must be **public**
+- Repository must be **public**
-- Use the `raw.githubusercontent.com` URL — not the regular `github.com` page URL
+- URL must start with `https://raw.githubusercontent.com/` — not the regular GitHub page URL

 **Getting the raw URL:**
 1. Open your file on GitHub
-2. Click the **Raw** button in the top right of the file viewer
+2. Click **Raw** in the top-right of the file viewer
-3. Copy the URL from your browser — it will start with `https://raw.githubusercontent.com/`
+3. Copy the URL from your browser address bar